sissaschool/elementpath/doc/xpath_api.rst

 The XPath 2.0 parser can be interfaced with an XML Schema processor through a schema proxy.
 An :class:`XMLSchemaProxy` class is defined for interfacing schemas created with the *xmlschema* package.
-This class is based on an abstract class :class:`AbstractSchemaProxy`, that can be used for implementing concrete interfaces to other types of XML Schema processors.
+This class is based on an abstract class :class:`elementpath.AbstractSchemaProxy`, that can be used for implementing concrete interfaces to other types of XML Schema processors.

 .. autoclass:: elementpath.AbstractSchemaProxy